English Speaking Expat-Friendly Countries

 Thankfully, some countries might just check all the boxes.
 So, in such countries, you may enjoy both the tax benefits and the great quality of life of your prospective country.

-In this article, we will list the English speaking countries where you can live, conduct business, and be comfortable at the same time.
+In this article, we’ll list the English-speaking countries where you can live, conduct business, and be comfortable at the same time.
 We will try to give you general opinions about the quality of life in those countries.
 In the countries below, you can get by with the English language very well.
 You can conduct business, and communicate with the locals.
 Most of them also offer favorable tax benefits and great areas for holiday purposes.

 Belize is one of the Central American countries.
 Despite this, it is not a Spanish-speaking country.
 It actually counts as an English speaking country as It was a British colony until the ’70s.
 About 63% of the residents speak English in Belize.
 Not to mention that its official language is English.
 Although they speak Belizean Creole and Spanish a lot, you will be fine with English when you communicate in your social life.